Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Woodcroft has 36 active public transport stops, all serving buses.
-These stops are covered by 15 different routes, offering a total of 618 weekly passenger trips.
-Transport accessibility is considered good, with residents living an average of 266 meters from the nearest stop.
-Most residents commute outwards, with cars being the primary mode of transport at 92%.
-On average, there are 1.6 vehicles per dwelling, higher than the regional average.
-According to the 2021 Census, only 9.3% of residents work from home, which may be influenced by COVID-19 conditions.
+Woodcroft has 36 active public transport stops, all of which are bus stops.
+These stops are served by 15 different routes that together facilitate 618 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average located 266 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transport at 92%.
+Vehicle ownership averages 1.6 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport